Santana9937/Photospheric_Code/readme_descript_code_files.md

 # Description of code files

-The files of the code are:
+The files of the code are.

 - adiab_cool_ph_and_el.h
 - electron_properties.h